oemof/tespy/docs/tutorials_examples/tutorial_starting_values.rst

 .. note::

-    If the heat pump operates in a supercritical range, the condenser has to be replaced with a heat exchanger.
+    If the heat pump operates in a supercritical range, the condenser has to be replaced with a heat exchanger, as the condenser imposes a boundary condition, which cannot be true for supercritical fluids: The outlet of the condensing fluid is in saturated state.

-Now the connections according to the topology have to be linked.
-For a better overview of the results it is recommended to label the connections.
+Now the connections are set up.
+For a better overview of the results we recommend labeling the connections individually.

 .. code-block:: python